Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

-To use the double Gaussian formula in our approach, we can map the $T$, $\mu$, and $h$ variables to $\Tau$ and $\eta$.
-Instead of the linear ansatz, valid only in the vicinity of the CEP, we try to find a geometric construction that can be used at any point of the phase boundary surface and fits the construction of the double Gaussian form in \Eq{Eq:P_DG}.
-For this, one may consider the following: Let us have the effective potential in the form \be \mathcal{U}(\phi;T,\mu,h)=u(\phi ;T,\mu)-h\phi\,. \ee First, we expect a phase transition at $h=0$ (for any $T$ and $\mu$) between the minima at $\phi=\pm\bar\phi$ being global minimum for $h>0$ and $h<0$, respectively.
-However, here we aim to study a phase transition at a nontrivial $T,\mu,h$ surface with finite $T_c,\mu_c,h_c$ (parameters with subscript $c$ mark here a given point of the phase boundary surface).
-Assuming that the minima of the potential are $\phi_a$, $\phi_b$ at the transition with a maximum at $\tilde \phi$ in between (for a crossover, the transition might be defined such that $\phi=\tilde\phi$ is the solution at $T_c,\mu_c,h_c$).
-Therefore $\mathcal{U}^\prime(\tilde\phi,T_c,\mu_c,h_c)=u^\prime (\tilde \phi,T_c,\mu_c)-h_c=0$.
-Of course, $\tilde\phi=\tilde\phi(T,\mu,h)$, i.e., the phase boundary depends nontrivially on each parameter.
-To find the coupling of the linear field dependence, one can expand in $\varphi=\phi-\tilde\phi$ (this mapping is again parameter dependent due to the dependence of $\tilde\phi$) around zero or, equivalently, in $\phi$ around $\tilde\phi$ \be \ee where we implicitly defined $\tilde{\mathcal{U}}$ and \be \eta(T,\mu,h)=h-u^\prime (\tilde \phi,T,\mu)\,, \ee and also simplified the dependence through $\tilde\phi=\tilde\phi(T,\mu,h)$ to ease the notation.
-The form in the last line of \Eq{Eq:htoetainU} with the field $\varphi$ and the external field $\eta$ has the same properties near the transition at $T_c,\mu_c,h_c$ as the original form of $\mathcal{U}$ in \Eq{Eq:formofU} with the field $\phi$ and the external field $h$ near the transition at $h=0$.
-Namely, the hase transition happens at $\eta=\eta(T_c,\mu_c,h_c)=0$, while $\varphi=0$ is the unstable solution at the first-order transition between $\phi_a$ to $\phi_b$ (or the solution for a crossover transition).
-Moreover, the higher-order terms in $\varphi$ vanish at the critical point (along the critical line) since there $\partial^n\mathcal{U}/\partial\phi^n|_{T_c,\mu_c,h_c,\tilde{\phi}}=0$ for $n\in\mathbb{Z}^+$.
-Of course, this mapping is not perfect, since the potential is not symmetric in $\varphi$ around $\varphi=0$.
-For instance, $\chi_a\neq\chi_b$ remains unchanged in the two minima.
-However, effects comming from assymetry beyond the properties of te minima are suppressed for sufficiently large $L$.
+To make use of the double Gaussian formulas in our approach, we need to map the $T$, $\mu_{B}$, and $h$ variables to $\Tau$ and $\eta$.
+We want to define a mapping that can be used at any point of the phase boundary surface and fits the construction of the double Gaussian form in \Eq{Eq:P_DG}.
+We start with a general effective potential in the form \be \mathcal{U}(\phi;T,\mu_{B},h)=u(\phi ;T,\mu_{B})-h\phi\,, \ee where the linear field dependence is separated, and $u$ is assumed to be an even function of $\phi$.
+Here $h$ has an analogous role to the Ising external field for the transition at $h=0$ (the order of which depends on the value of $T$ and $\mu_{B}$).
+We aim to separate a similar linear term on the phase boundary associated with a chiral transition to identify the corresponding external-field direction from its coupling.
+This transition has a nontrivial $T,\mu_{B},h$ surface, with $T_c$, $\mu_{B,c}$, and $h_c$ each possibly being nonzero (parameters with subscript $c$ mark here a given point on the phase boundary surface).
+First, we can define $\tilde{\phi}=\tilde\phi(T,\mu,h)$ such that $\mathcal{U}$ has an extremum at $\tilde \phi$ along the phase boundary surface (maximum at first-order, minimum at crossover, and flat minimum at second-order transition), hence $\mathcal{U}^\prime(\tilde\phi,T_c,\mu_{B,c},h_c)=u^\prime (\tilde \phi,T_c,\mu_{B,c})-h_c=0$ with the prime denoting the field derivative and $f^\prime (x_c)\equiv(\partial_\phi f(x))|_{x_c}$.
+To find the coupling of the linear field dependence, one can expand the potential in $\phi$ around $\tilde\phi$ or, equivalently, in the shifted field $\varphi=\phi-\tilde\phi$ around zero to get \be \ee Here we implicitly defined $\tilde{\mathcal{U}}$ and \be \eta(T,\mu_{B},h)\equiv-\mathcal{U}^\prime(\tilde \phi;T,\mu_{B},h)=h-u^\prime (\tilde \phi;T,\mu_{B})\,, \ee and also simplified the parameter-dependence through $\tilde\phi=\tilde\phi(T,\mu_{B},h)$ to ease the notation.
+The expression in \Eq{Eq:defeta} can provide a definition for an ``external~field'' $\eta$ along the whole phase boundary surface, although with the caveat that the potential is not fully symmetric in $\varphi$ around $\varphi=0$.
+We emphasize, however, that the effects of this asymmetry (other than the properties of the minima, such as their curvature) are suppressed for sufficiently large $L$, which justifies our strategy.